Epilogue logo

 Charitable donations

-Charities can be a beneficiary in your Will.
+Charities can be beneficiaries of your Will.

 Cash